 Read our full Dead Rising 3 review

-Resident Evil 2 is one of the greatest survival horror games of all time.
+Resident Evil 2 is one of the greatest survival horror games of all time, and one of the best Resident Evil games to boot.
 The original’s tank controls and camera perspectives created much of its frights.
 Somehow, though, Capcom recreated Leon and Claire’s adventure in Raccoon City to be even more terrifying with modern control systems.

 Playing like a less action-packed version of Resident Evil 4, RE2 has some of the most spine tingling zombie encounters we’ve experienced.
 From the crunch of a ravenous zombie chomping on your neck, to the sheer fear of Mr. X stomping down the hall, Resident Evil 2 is a nerve-wracking romp from start to finish.
 And then you have to play it again as the other hero to see the real ending.